Eurofighter Typhoon: Avionics

 Navigation is via both GPS and an inertial navigation system.
 The Typhoon can use Instrument Landing System (ILS) for landing in poor weather.
 The aircraft also features an enhanced ground proximity warning system (GPWS) based on the TERPROM Terrain Referenced Navigation (TRN) system used by the Panavia Tornado.
 MIDS provides a Link 16 data link.

-The aircraft employs a sophisticated and highly integrated Defensive Aids Sub-System named Praetorian (formerly Euro-DASS) Praetorian monitors and responds automatically to air and surface threats, provides an all-round prioritised assessment, and can respond to multiple threats simultaneously.
+The aircraft employs a sophisticated and highly integrated Defensive Aids Sub-System named Praetorian (formerly Euro-DASS).
+Praetorian monitors and responds automatically to air and surface threats, provides an all-round prioritised assessment, and can respond to multiple threats simultaneously.
 Threat detection methods include a Radar warning receiver (RWR), a missile warning system (MWS) and a laser warning receiver (LWR, only on UK Typhoons).
-Protective countermeasures consist of chaff, flares, an electronic countermeasures (ECM) suite and a towed radar decoy (TRD).
+Protective countermeasures consist of chaff, flares, an electronic countermeasures (ECM) suite, and a towed radar decoy (TRD).
 The ESM-ECM and MWS consists of 16 antenna array assemblies and 10 radomes.

-Traditionally each sensor in an aircraft is treated as a discrete source of information; however this can result in conflicting data and limits the scope for the automation of systems, hence increasing pilot workload.
+Historically, each sensor in an aircraft is treated as a discrete source of information; however, this can result in conflicting data and limits the scope for the automation of systems, increasing pilot workload.
 To overcome this, the Typhoon employs sensor fusion techniques.
 In the Typhoon, fusion of all data sources is achieved through the Attack and Identification System, or AIS.
 This combines data from the major on-board sensors along with any information obtained from off-board platforms such as AWACS and MIDS.
 Additionally the AIS integrates all the other major offensive and defensive systems (e.g. DASS & communications).
 The AIS physically comprises two essentially separate units: the Attack Computer (AC) and the Navigation Computer (NC).